jessbudd/portfolio-site/src/site/posts/the-year-i-became-conference-speaker.md

 August 2019, [JSConf Hawaiʻi](https://www.jsconfhi.com/) released it's Call for Proposals (CFP).
 [This is where you](https://speaking.io/plan/writing-a-cfp/).
 And this conference folks, looked _amazing_ :heart_eyes:

-Not only was this well respected event happening in a place I've always dreamed of going (HAWAI'I baby!), the CFP _specifically welcomed first-time speakers_!
+Not only was this well-respected event happening in a place I've always dreamed of going (HAWAI'I baby!), the CFP _specifically welcomed first-time speakers_!
 And the topics didn't even have to be JavaScript!

 <figure>
 <img src="/images/posts/jsconf-cfp.png" alt="JSConf Call For Papers Diversity Wording, We welcome beginner speakers apply"/>